Nursing the Elderly

 Occupational therapist Rachel Geller helps Barry maintain his grip strength.

-Barry checks email on an iPad in his room.
+Barry checks email on his iPad in his room.

-Barry pulls himself ahead at the nursing home.
+Barry holds on to a railing and pulls himself at the nursing home.

 C.N.A. massages Barry's back in the morning.